Ambiguous genitalia occurs when something goes wrong during pregnancy to interrupt or disturb the fetus's developing sex organs.

 - Impaired testicle development.
 This may be due to genetic abnormalities or unknown causes.

 - Androgen insensitivity syndrome.
-In this condition, developing genital tissues don't respond normally to male hormones.
+In this condition, developing genital tissues don't respond normally to male hormones made by the testes.

 - Abnormalities with testes or testosterone.
 Various abnormalities can interfere with the testes' activity.
 This may include structural problems with the testes, problems with production of the male hormone testosterone or problems with cellular receptors that respond to testosterone.